KaiserWilhelm23/PyPad/README.md

 git clone https://github.com/blaze005/PyPAD-Folder.git

 ```
-After downloading open the PyPAD-Installer folder.
+After downloading open the PyPAD-Folder.
 Click on the app PyPAD It should run

 I recomend that you copy the "PyPAD"and past it to your Desktop